geoant1/exploring_replay/README.md

 ## OS requirements
 The code was developed and tested on Linux Manjaro (5.10.186-1)
 ## Python dependencies
-All code was written in `Python 3.9.5` with the following packages:
+All the code was written in `Python 3.9.5` with the following external packages:
+`
+numpy
+matplotlib
+seaborn
+scipy
+`